mikadosoftware/mikadoCMS/mikadocms/data/mikadosoftware.com/orig/articles/insane_optimist.rst

 The Donald's personal traits, his possible criminal sexual activity, do not give optimists much room for joy.
 But beyond that, I think we should stop looking for a hero in our leaders.
 Stop looking for a perfect person to fix it, and start the process of building real local politics that still has a global reach, building bridges out to people near u but not like us, and also building actual bridges we can grow a stronger global community.

 I maybe insane, but perhaps that's the price of optimism anyway.

+Edit: no, I have changed my mind.
+We're all fucked.